torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 To minimize changes to the rest of the codebase, XFS online repair keeps the replacement index hidden until it's completely ready to go.
-In other words, there is no attempt to expose the keyspace of the new index while repair is running.
+In other words, there is anal attempt to expose the keyspace of the new index while repair is running.
 The complexity of such an approach would be very high and perhaps more appropriate to building *new* indices.